gabriel951/c-unification_matching/README.md

                  that deal with terms.
 Type checking will generate the additional pvs file:

-**term\_adt.pvs - ** contains all inductive proof schematta for this ADT.
+**term\_adt.pvs -** contains all inductive proof schematta for this ADT.

 **fresh.pvs -** contains the definition of freshness through the boolean recursive
-          function ``fresh" which checks if an atom is fresh for a term with respect to a specific context.
-The function ``fresh?" does something similar by verifying if an atom is fresh for a term in some context and, simultaneously, it builds such a context, if it exists.
+          function "fresh" which checks if an atom is fresh for a term with respect to a specific context.
+The function "fresh?" does something similar by verifying if an atom is fresh for a term in some context and, simultaneously, it builds such a context, if it exists.
 Some properties can be reached very easily, like that freshness is closed over permutation action.

 **alpha\_equivalence.pvs -** concerns alpha-equivalence, that is defined recursively
-          as the function ``alpha".
+          as the function "alpha".
 The function alpha tests if two terms are alpha-equivalent in a specific context.
 It is proved that alpha is an equivalence relation.